What is Palm Sunday?

 How much do your rings cost?

-Our Fine Silver rings start at $180 and our Gold options start at $250 and up depending on ring style, stone choice, and karat choice.
+Our gold options start at $250 and up depending on ring style, stone choice, and karat choice.

 Do you accept returns or exchanges?

-I do not accept returns or exchanges on custom orders.
+I do not accept returns or exchanges on custom orders, anything sized, or items that have been otherwise personalized.

 Do you offer ring boxes?